AkshathRaghav/boilernet/README.md

 ## PCB Design

 This was our first time working on PCB Design, and had a few fly-wires hanging about.
+Below is one of the slides we usd in our [Final Presentation](/docs/Final%20Design%20Review.pdf) to sound endearing ;)

+You can find our PCB Designs at [/gerbers/](./gerbers/) and [/kicad_projects](./kicad_projects/)!
 Reach out to [Gautam Nambiar](https://www.linkedin.com/in/gautam-nambiar-821479251/) and [Gokul Harikrishnan](https://www.linkedin.com/in/gokulkrishnan-harikrishnan-40334b227/) if you have any questions.
-Below is one of the slides we usd in our [Final Presentation]() to sound endearing ;)

 <div align="center">